Illinois Compiled Statutes

 any employee or administrator of an agency or facility to take retaliatory action against an employee who acts in good faith in conformance with his or her duties as a required reporter.

 (m) Investigative reports.
 Upon completion of an investigation, the Office of Inspector General shall issue an investigative report identifying whether the allegations are substantiated, unsubstantiated, or unfounded.
-Within 10 business days after the transmittal of a completed investigative report substantiating an allegation, or if a recommendation is made, the Inspector General shall provide the investigative report on the case to the Secretary and to the director of the facility or agency where any one or more of the following occurred: mental abuse, physical abuse, sexual abuse, neglect, egregious neglect, or financial exploitation.
+Within 10 business days after the transmittal of a completed investigative report substantiating an allegation, finding an allegation is unsubstantiated, or if a recommendation is made, the Inspector General shall provide the investigative report on the case to the Secretary and to the director of the facility or agency where any one or more of the following occurred: mental abuse, physical abuse, sexual abuse, neglect, egregious neglect, financial exploitation, or material obstruction of an investigation.
+The director of the facility or agency shall be responsible for maintaining the confidentiality of the investigative report consistent with State and federal law.
 In a substantiated case, the investigative report shall include any mitigating or aggravating circumstances that were identified during the investigation.
 If the case involves substantiated neglect, the investigative report shall also state whether egregious neglect was found.
 An investigative report may also set forth recommendations.
 All investigative reports prepared by the Office of the Inspector General shall be considered confidential and shall not be released except as provided by the law of this State or as required under applicable federal law.
 Unsubstantiated and unfounded reports shall not be disclosed except as allowed under Section 6 of the Abused and Neglected Long Term Care Facility Residents Reporting Act.
 Raw data used to compile the investigative report shall not be subject to release unless required by law or a court order.
 "Raw data used to compile the investigative report" includes, but is not limited to, any one or more of the following: the initial complaint, witness statements, photographs, investigator's notes, police reports, or incident reports.
-If the allegations are substantiated, the accused shall be provided with a redacted copy of the investigative report.
+If the allegations are substantiated, the victim, the victim's guardian, and the accused shall be provided with a redacted copy of the investigative report.
 Death reports where there was no allegation of abuse or neglect shall only be released pursuant to applicable State or federal law or a valid court order.
+Unredacted investigative reports, as well as raw data, may be shared with a local law enforcement entity, a State's Attorney's office, or a county coroner's office upon written request.

 (1) Written responses.
 Within 30 calendar days from